 - Third degree: Skin darkening, which may occur over a period of several days; formation of gangrene

 If you suspect you have a pet with frostbite, keep the pet warm in the same way as treating cats and dogs in winter for hypothermia.
 Just remember not to warm your pet directly from a heat source.
 Pat the frostbitten area with a warm, dry towel.
-Do not massage, as this will cause pain and may cause tissue damage.
+Do not massage or rub, as this will cause pain and may cause tissue damage.
 Contact us for emergency veterinary attention if you suspect severe frostbite.

 POISONING IN PETS, INCLUDING ANTIFREEZE POISONING and poisoning from other chemicals

-Antifreeze, rock salt, and other ice melting chemicals are often used to keep cars running and to melt snow for easier navigation of wintery sidewalks, driveways, and roads.
+Antifreeze, rock salt, or chemicals (such as ice melt) are often used to keep cars running and to melt snow for easier navigation of wintery sidewalks, driveways, and roads.
 However, antifreeze can contain ethylene glycol, a substance that is sweet to the taste but poisonous to pets.

 Symptoms of antifreeze poisoning in pets include “drunken” behavior, such as nausea/vomiting and wobbly walking, which can escalate to seizures and coma.
 Warning signs of salt ingestion include vomiting, diarrhea, lethargy, not eating, excessive thirst and/or urination, incoordination, tremors and seizures.
 If you’ve observed these poisoning symptoms or suspect your pet has ingested antifreeze, contact your vet immediately — the sooner, the better.

 LIMITING EXPOSURE TO COLD

 It’s best to keep pets indoors where it’s warm as much as possible during the winter.
 Different animals have different tolerance levels.
 And, paws can get red and irritated with the cold, snow and ice.
 Of course, you can still take your pets out for walks.
 Just keep them shorter to prevent cold weather illnesses like hypothermia and frostbite.

 Remember that thick fur coats give pets additional protection against the cold.
 Rather than shaving pets as winter approaches, trim longer hair (especially around feet) to minimize clinging snow, ice, and chemicals.
 When you’re out, consider dressing your pet in booties and a sweater or jacket to keep their feet and fur clean, dry, and snow-free.